 Any further assets added to the Cover Pool at the option of the Issuer in accordance with the above or by way of mandatory changes below shall form part of the Cover Pool.

-Minimum Credit Rating means a long term credit rating of at least BB- by Fitch and Ba3 by Moody's.
+Minimum Credit Rating means a long term credit rating of at least Ba3 by Moody's.

 Statutory Tests